 Over the years, it has been verified that some problems such as information processing for facial or voice recognition, systems with a high degree of complexity, among others, can be solved by computer solutions, specifically, Intelligence Artificial (IA), which is responsible for studying these problems that at first glance are impossible and difficult to formulate using computers.
-Currently, various branches of this science are derived, among them are the expert systems , which has been used by the industry to greatly improve its production processes.
+Currently, various branches of this science are derived, among them are the expert systems , which has been used by the industry to greatly improve its production process.

 But what are Expert systems?